A review of troubled cell indicators for discontinuous Galerkin method: Conclusion

 \section{Conclusion}

-In this paper, we have studied eight troubled cell indicators for the discontinuous Galerkin method using a WENO limiter.
+In this paper, we have studied eight troubled cell indicators for the discontinuous Galerkin method using a WENO limiter on both structured and unstructured grids.
 We used various one-dimensional and two-dimensional problems for various orders on the hyperbolic system of Euler equations to compare these troubled cell indicators.
+We evaluated them based on the percentage of cells flagged as troubled cells for various orders and various grid sizes.
+We have observed that for each of the selected troubled cell indicators, the CPU time taken to test a single cell for discontinuity is approximately the same (excluding the time taken to train a neural network for the RH indicator).
+We have also observed that as long as we use an indicator which identifies all the troubled cells, if we use a good limiter, the accuracy of the solution remains the same.
+But the additional troubled cells add to the computational time and reduce the efficiency of the scheme.
 For one-dimensional problems, the performance of Fu and Shu indicator \cite{fs1} and the modified KXRCF indicator \cite{lpr} is better than other indicators.
 For two-dimensional problems, the performance of the artificial neural network (ANN) indicator of Ray and Hesthaven \cite{rh1} is quite good and the Fu and Shu and the modified KXRCF indicators are also good.
-We can conclude that these three indicators are suitable candidates for applications of DGM using WENO limiters though it should be noted that the ANN indicator is quite expensive and requires a lot of training.
+We can conclude that these three indicators are suitable candidates for applications of DGM using WENO limiters though it should be noted that the ANN indicator is quite expensive and requires a lot of training. \\ \\